-3.6 REMOTE SWITCH OPTION
+3.6 REMOTE SWITCH

-The Remote Switch is required for all installations where the transmitter is inaccessible or not visible to the pilot in flight.
+The Remote Switch is required for all installations where the transmitter is inaccessible to the pilot in flight.
 This enables the pilot to remotely control the transmitter in flight.
 This is also useful for ground testing without gaining access to the transmitter.